Patient-centered physical therapy in southern New Hampshire

 HEALING > HURTING

 You’re already familiar with pain.
 Your physical activity shouldn’t make it worse!
-Jason will help you avoid exercises that risk harm and instead choose those that support your body’s natural healing process.
+Our PTs will help you avoid exercises that risk harm and instead choose those that support your body’s natural healing process.

 -

-With Flometrics™, we prioritize healing and restoring your body rather than risking harm through excessive exercise or “one size fits all” protocols.
+With Flometrics, we prioritize healing and restoring your body rather than risking harm through excessive exercise or “one size fits all” protocols.

 Traditional strength training isolates muscle groups and works them out to exhaustion using heavy weights or weight machines.
 For EDS patients, this leads to joint dislocations, muscle strains, overuse injuries, and excessive fatigue, which can exacerbate symptoms and hinder the overall healing process.
 Additionally, the existing physical therapy protocols for EDS patients focus on a highly structured, rigid program that emphasizes stabilization through specific exercises and routines.
 While effective for some, it can lack the individualized flexibility needed to address the unique variations and complex needs of each EDS patient.
 It requires strict adherence to a predefined regimen, which is not suitable for all patients, especially those with fluctuating symptoms or other comorbidities.
 Both will ultimately hurt EDS patients like you.